As Vietnam stretches rubber output, risk of price war grows

 PRICES UNDER PRESSURE

-The tire-making industry makes up about 60 percent of global rubber consumption.
+The tyre-making industry makes up about 60 percent of global rubber consumption.
 Rubber is also used to make gloves, condoms and products in transport, construction, health and mining.

-The ANRPC expects Vietnam's exports to fall slightly in 2014 to 1 million tons from 1.08 million tons in 2013, and while it said domestic consumption will rise, Vietnam's closing stocks may hit a four-year high at 54,200 tons this year.
+The ANRPC expects Vietnam's exports to fall slightly in 2014 to 1 million tonnes from 1.08 million tonnes in 2013, and while it said domestic consumption will rise, Vietnam's closing stocks may hit a four-year high at 54,200 tonnes this year.

 And there is no sign production will ease.